 - Vision in both eyes and each eye individually must be 20/40, with such permitted visual improvement devices as glasses or contacts

-- Ability to classify colors of traffic signals is necessary
+- The ability to classify colors of traffic signals is necessary

 Blood pressure Requirement